atomjump/notifications/atomjumpApplianceSetup.md

 # Setup Notifications for version AtomJump Appliance 0.8.0

 This is a 1st draft, but it has been confirmed to work.
+Please replace 127.0.0.1 with your own IP address of the server, or domain, below.

 ## MedImage Install Steps